TouK/nussknacker/docs/MigrationGuide.md

 ## In version 0.5.0 (Not released yet)

 * [#1439](https://github.com/TouK/nussknacker/pull/1439) Upgrade do Flink 1.13.
-  * `TimeCharacteristic` is deprecated, and should be handled automatically by Flink, see `TimeCharacteristicCompatibility` for details.
+  * `setTimeCharacteristic` is deprecated, and should be handled automatically by Flink.
   * `UserClassLoader` was removed, use appropriate Flink objects or context ClassLoader.

 ## In version 0.4.0